Please select a partnership to see additional information:

 - Children affected by substance or alcohol abuse;

-- Children experiencing abuse and neglect, including domestic abuse;
+- Children at risk of harm and/or experiencing abuse and neglect, including domestic abuse;

 - Children whose parents have mental health problems or learning difficulties;

-- Children who go missing from home or care;
+- Children who go missing or runaway from home or care;

 Families moving between local authority areas can sometimes lead to a child becoming ‘lost’ in the system and consequently missing education.
 Where a child has moved, local authorities should check with other local authorities - either regionally or nationally - and share information in order to ascertain where a child has moved.
 Once the location of the child is established, the relevant local authority must ensure that the child is receiving an education either by attending a school or otherwise.